yiyixuxu/denoising-diffusion-flax/README.md

 ## Self-Conditioning

 Self-Conditioning is a useful technique for improving diffusion models.
-In a typical diffusion sampling process, the model iteratively predict `x0` in order to gradually denoise the image, and the `x0` estimated from previous step is discard in the new step; with self-conditioning, the model will also take previously generated samples as input; read more about the technique in the paper [Analog Bits: Generating Discrete Data using Diffusion Models with Self-Conditioning](https://arxiv.org/abs/2208.04202)
+In a typical diffusion sampling process, the model iteratively predict `x0` in order to gradually denoise the image, and the `x0` estimated from previous step is discard in the new step; with self-conditioning, the model will also take previously generated samples as input.

+You read more about the technique in the paper [Analog Bits: Generating Discrete Data using Diffusion Models with Self-Conditioning](https://arxiv.org/abs/2208.04202)

 to apply self-conditioning technique, set `config.ddpm.self_condition=True`;